ccbs-stradl/coding_club/Sessions/2020_10_28_collab_code_review.md

 	The first section starting with `<<<<<<< HEAD` shows the content in Buddy B's most recent commit ("`HEAD`").
 The conflicting commit contents starts on the `=======` line and finishes with `>>>>>>>` followed by the commit hash.
 14. **Buddy B**: Edit the `README.md` merge conflict section to reconcile the two sets of changes:
 	```
-	# Our Amazingly Stupendous Collorative Project
+	# Our Amazingly Stupendous Collaborative Project
 	```
 	`add`, `commit`, and `push` the changes to Buddy A.